egel/egel.github.io/_posts/2023-04-30-home-k8s-cluster.md

 Install Container Network Interface (CNI).

 > NOTE: When I for the first time Install Kubernetes I use CNI flannel.
-It was good but it didn't work with the NetworkPolicy.
+It was good and had no problems with it.
+Although during learning to the CKAD I noticed that defining custom NetworkPolicy is not work with Flannel.
 Therefore, I could not accomplish some of the exercises I with it.
-If you're setting up the Kubernetes cluster also for learning for the CKAD I encourage you to use Calico CNI.
+So if you're setting up the Kubernetes cluster and also for learning for the CKAD examp, I encourage you to use Calico CNI instead of Flannel.

 -   [Flannel][weblink-flannel-github] (simple, although `NetworkPolicy` is not working with it)

     If you want to use flannel then you You have to install flanneld program